dtx-company/shared-github-workflows/docs/workflows-deploy.md

-# shared-github-workflows
+# Github Actions Deploy Workflows

-Reusable GitHub Actions workflows.
+Reusable GitHub Actions Workflows for deploys.

 ## build-and-push-and-deploy.yaml
 This workflow should be added to all services that wish to be continuously deployed **without** a release.
 By default deploys to both staging and preprod.